mike-rambil/PRfectbot.ai/roadmap/roadmap.md

 # PRfectbot Development Roadmap (TDD)

+> **Note:** The auto-fix on @PRfectbot mention feature is being integrated soon!
+A placeholder is present in the code and will be replaced with the full implementation.

 ## 1. GitHub App Integration

 - [ ] 1.1.
 Register GitHub App and configure permissions